Navideck/purchases/README.md

-# purchases
+# Purchases

 https://pub.dev/packages/purchases

-An extension for the [purchases_flutter](https://pub.dev/packages/purchases_flutter), that allows to get the purchased information for every platform.
+This is a drop-in replacement of [purchases_flutter](https://pub.dev/packages/purchases_flutter) that allows getting purchase information on every platform..
+You only need to import this package in your pubspec.yaml.

 ```dart